How to build an executable file for a Java 11 GUI application using Launch4J

 - An executable JAR file

-Assuming you have Java 11 installed on your machine and it is the default Java installation then you will have issues trying to run the Launch4J executable program that is installed.
-To run Launch4J open a cmd prompt and go to the directory where you have installed Launch4J and type “java -jar launch4j.jar” and press enter.
+Assuming you have Java 11 installed on your machine and it is the default Java installation, you will have issues trying to run the Launch4J executable program as installed.
+To run “Launch4J”, open a cmd prompt, go to the directory where you have installed Launch4J, type “java -jar launch4j.jar”, and press enter.

 The Lanch4J application will open.